mhagander/pg_retainxlog/README.rst

 than what has been replicated, it does nothing but returns *OK*, which will cause PostgreSQL to delete/recycle the log segment.
-If the segment being archived is newer than what has been replicated, it will return an error code which will cause PostgreSQL to postpone and try again this segment.
+If the segment being archived is newer than what has been replicated, it will loop until it has been replicated (or until an error occurs, in which case it will return an error and PostgreSQL will retry the command).
 The idea behind this is that the master server will always keep "enough" WAL segments around for the clients, without wasting space.

 Syntax
 ======